 Oleander (Nerium oleander) grows naturally as a mounded, round shrub, or it can be trained as a small single- or multi-trunked tree.
-The evergreen foliage is dense, leathery, and dark green, offering a privacy screen when planted in groups or borders.
+The evergreen foliage of the oleander plant is dense, leathery, and dark green, offering a privacy screen when planted in groups or borders.
 Delicately shaped, showy, fragrant flowers tend to be pink, while some varieties produce red, orange, yellow, or white flowers.
-Blooming for an especially long period, the one- to three-inch flowers appear from spring to summer and sometimes early fall and year-round in warmer climates.
+Blooming for an especially long period, the 1- to 3-inch flowers appear from spring to summer and sometimes early fall and year-round in warmer climates.

 Click Play to Learn About Oleander Plant Care, Toxicity, and Identification

 |Soil Type||Fertile, adaptable|

 |Bloom Time||Spring, summer|

 |Flower Color||White, pink, red, yellow|

 |Hardiness Zones||8-10 (USDA)|

 - How to Plant: Always wear protective clothing and gloves when planting oleander to avoid direct contact.
 If planting in the ground, dig a hole at least twice as wide and deep as the root ball.
 Add compost to loosen the soil.
 Loosen roots in the ball, and put the plant into the ground so the root ball's top is flush with the ground.
 Place dirt back into the hole, and gently step on the soil to remove air pockets, then water.

 - When to Plant: Plant oleander in cooler weather, such as in the spring or fall.

 - Where to Plant: Give each plant adequate space, from 4 to 12 feet between plants.
 To grow oleander in containers, use large pots between 14 and 24 inches and make sure the containers have drainage holes.
 Discourage destructive caterpillar infestations by placing plants away from structures, such as fences, that encourage cocooning.